An official website of the European Union. See all European Institutions

 Approval of food additives

 Food Safety was one of the major topics of the EPA negotiation between the EU and Japan.
 The Japanese list of food additives needs a major update and alignment with international standards.
 In December 2002, the Japanese government identified 46 priority food additives "whose safety is globally confirmed and which are widely used outside Japan".
 Although these substances had already been evaluated by the Joint WHO/FAO Expert Committee on Food Additives and are therefore approved and used in many countries including EU Member States and the US, the Japanese Government maintained that these substances should be evaluated individually on the basis of specific Japanese criteria.
 As for the additives of the EU's interest within the list of 46 priority additives, the approval process was completed.
 Positive developments took place also regarding approval of substances used in wine production.
 However, a significant number of other substances still need to be approved in Japan.
 Until this happens, many top quality and perfectly safe European food products cannot enter the Japanese market.

 Trade in beef and beef products

 Until recently, an issue of concern was related to European beef exports to Japan.
 EU beef was banned from the Japanese market for more than ten years.
-But starting from 2013, Japan has lifted its ban on imports of beef from France, the Netherlands, Ireland, Poland, Denmark, Sweden, Italy and more recently from Austria.
+But starting from 2013, Japan has lifted its ban on imports of beef from France, the Netherlands, Ireland, Poland, Denmark, Sweden, Italy, and more recently from Austria.
 All this sends an encouraging signal to other EU Member States seeking to apply to export beef to Japan, and whose equally high sanitary status has already been internationally recognised by the World Organisation for Animal Health (OIE).
-As the EU and Japan are engaged in the FTA negotiations, this development shows that non-tariff barriers can be overcome on the Japanese market.
+This development shows that non-tariff barriers can be overcome on the Japanese market.

 Information related to the accident at the Fukushima nuclear power station